Greetings & Welcome!

 Looking for Nutrient Dense, Organic Avocados?

 Great!!
 Maybe we can connect!
-Our largest crop is avocados, primarily Hass.
+The farm’s largest crop is avocados, primarily Hass.
 We are a small farm but commercial sized with a mission for nutritional excellence.
-Our Organic certification first occurred in August, 2010, for all crops.
-We love to produce fruits and vegetables in a way that improves nutrition & taste, yet enhances the farm, the environment and people too.
-We grow other fruits & vegetables, organically; our produce variety continues to expand (a general product list is here on our website.)
+Our Organic certification first occurred in August, 2010, for all crops we sell but we love to produce fruits and vegetables in a way that improves their nutrition & taste while enhancing the farm and it’s environment.
+Other fruits & vegetables grown here are more seasonal but our produce variety is expanding (see product list below.)

-Inspirational people: this is a partial list; not all persons could be mentioned, as there are many, but these individuals were primary.
-In the course of time, others have become influential as well.
+Inspirational people: this is a partial list; not all could be mentioned here as there are many; the following were primary.
+In the course of time, others become influential as well.

-Denjiro Nishida: My father-in-law, lived in Japan but pushed to start a farm here near Oxnard.
-His dream started after visiting here in the 1950′s.
-He was a colonel in the Japanese cavalry during WWII, he was very brave and intelligent but also very humble and endearing.
+Denjiro Nishida: My father-in-law started a farm here, near Oxnard, in the late 1980′s.
+He had served in the Japanese cavalry during WWII, he was very brave and intelligent but also very humble and endearing.
 His good character lead to an invitation to learn American Agriculture in the 1950′s and His dream to here developed during a one year visit.
-I never saw anyone work so hard, like a mule he did.
-He and his wife, Tsugie, would travel here twice every year; they would stay a couple months, work like mules and then return to their lives in Japan; we all ate delicious Japanese cuisine, a lot!
-Denjiro met the challenge of farming even into his eighties.
+I never saw anyone his age work so hard.
+He and his wife, Tsugie, would travel here twice every year, stay a couple months, work like mules and then return to their lives in Japan; we all ate delicious Japanese cuisine while they were here!
+Denjiro met the challenge of farming into his eighties.
 He was a true genious and mechanical wizard.
-Amazingly, he could transform “junk” at the farm, he made it come alive!
-He was also very generous and fun to be with.
-If it were not for him I most likely would not be in the farming business..
-He is gone now, but we continue his dream of farming, taking care of the land.
-I salute him, kampai!
+Amazingly, he could transform “junk” at the farm and make it live!
+It was fun to work with him!
+If it were not for him I would not be farming..
+He is gone now, but we continue his dream of farming; taking care of the plants, animals and the land.
+Kampai!

-Masanobu Fukuoka: I never met this man but it is easy to feel like I knew him after reading his books.
-His insight into nature and stewardship was awesome!
-He was a pioneer of modern Natural Farming.
-Much of our farming practices are modeled after his principles.
-I highly recommend his book “One Straw Revolution” which is very informative to farmers & consumers alike.
+Masanobu Fukuoka: I never met this man but it feels like I did when I read his books.
+His insight into nature and stewardship is awesome!
+He was a pioneer of modern day Natural Farming.
+Much of our farming practices are modeled after his teaching.
+I highly recommend his book “One Straw Revolution” to farmers & consumers alike.
 He wrote at least 2 other books that I am aware of which are more technical and philosophical.
-Search his work on the internet….
+Try searching his work on the internet….

-Food for thought: Have you ever wondered why some fruits or vegetables have little or no flavor at all and others do?
-Sometimes differences in flavor of 2 like kinds of produce is big.
-Do some research; one website that may help illustrate why is http://highbrixgardens.com/what-is-brix.html (this website is hosted by the guys at AgLabs.)
-While there, you can also learn how to use a refractometer; a tool that measures “brix” or % sucrose measurement; learn how it relates to nutrient density; a chart of indexed readings can be downloaded there as well.
-These days, besides lacking flavor, most foods lack vital nutrient density, also flavor.
-A refractometer is objective and can help determine quality by making comparisons of Fruits and vegetables; some items may look the same, but circumstances determine which are higher in nutritional value.
-Dependable taste buds come from experience, knowing what taste means can also help determines quality; a refractometer can help experimenting in this regard.
+Food for thought: Have you ever wondered why some fruits or vegetables have little or no flavor yet sometimes others do?
+Flavor differences of like kinds produce can be big!
+Do some research: one website that may help illustrate why is http://highbrixgardens.com/what-is-brix.html (this website is hosted by the guys at AgLabs.)
+While there, learn how to use a refractometer; a tool that measures “degree brix,” a % sucrose measurement; learn how it relates to nutrient density; a chart of indexed readings can be downloaded there as well.
+These days, besides lacking flavor, most foods lack nutrient density (quality) and value is minimal.
+A refractometer is an objective tool that can help determine quality by making comparisons on Fruit and vegetable samples.
+Dependable taste buds come from experience, knowing what taste means can also help determine the value of what you are paying for.
 In modern times, there has been way too much emphasis on quantity and appearances without regard to quality.
-Only quality determines value of any quantity, and as is said, “one should not determine a book by it’s cover and how many copies there are.”
+Only quality determines value, more of “less” can still be less.
+As it’s said, “one should not determine a book by it’s cover and how many copies there are.”

-Regarding a good steward, everyone can play a part; to put it in bluntly, we all either partner in stewarding the land or we partner in it’s destruction by the way we shop.
+Regarding a steward, everyone can play a part; to put it in bluntly all people either partner in stewarding the land or they partner in it’s destruction by the way they shop.
 People’s shopping habits impact other people and places, negatively or positively.
-If someone wants to change the world then first they must be the change they want to see in others, even if it means facing adversity.
-Farm stewards employ methods & quality of production and improve the living.
+If someone wants to change the world they must first be the change they want to see in others, even if it means facing adversity.
+Farm stewards employ methods & quality of production that improve all living things, starting with soil.
 Consumers can and should seek these steward type farmers and support them!
 Simultaneously, farmers and consumers share in each other’s (and the environment’s) well being.

-Although Organic does not guarantee produce that is nutrient dense it at least establishes a first step in the process, by eliminating synthetic poisons which are commonly used in conventional farming; like fungicides, pesticides, herbicides and anything else to kill everything, seemingly except that which is desired to make a profit from and eaten.
-Also prohibited are GMOs (genetically modified organisms).
-Once again, the concern with these is profit, not your health.
+Organic does not guarantee produce is nutrient dense, but at least it establishes a first step in the process; it eliminates synthetic poisons which are commonly used in conventional farming; e.g. fungicides, pesticides, herbicides and anything else designed to kill everything except that which is desired to be eaten or make a profit from. ”Organic” prohibits the use of GMOs (genetically modified organisms), they too were created for profit and control, not your health.
 There is much evidence suggesting GMOs are very harmful to us and the planet.
-If evidence is correct then they, along with all the toxic chemicals, should be avoided like the plague.
+If evidence is correct then along with the toxic chemicals, they too should be avoided like the plague.
 (See a link ahead)

-Farmers can do a lot, or little, stewarding the land.
-But doing little while just staying inside the Organic Program’s parameters will not necessarily make organic produce more nutritious than conventional produce.
-Extra effort is usually necessary to improve a farm’s soil to produce foods with vitality.
-However, simply allowing the land to rest and recover from the destruction of chemicals may, over time, benefit the soil.
-But, speeding up soil recovery is possible when desired, but it also requires more resources (like understanding, extra effort, time & money) Resources are available to overcome previous abuses.
-What are the abuses you might ask?
-I say – all the chemicals designed for artificial plant enhancement or destruction of pests.
-The destructive “ways” are too numerous to list here but many are simply perpetrated by ignorance, other ways seem intentional, insensitive and very sinister.
+Farmers can do a lot, or little, to steward the land.
+But doing little while staying inside the Organic parameters will not necessarily make organic produce more nutritious than conventional methods.
+Extra effort is usually necessary to improve farm soils in order to produce foods with vitality.
+Simply allowing the land to rest and recover from the destruction of chemicals will benefit the soil.
+But, speeding up soil recovery is possible when desired, but it also requires more resources (like understanding, effort and money) What abuses caused a need for recovery you might ask?
+Probably all the artificial chemicals designed for plant enhancement and destruction of pests.
+The destructive “ways” are too numerous to list here but many are simply from ignorance, yet others seem intentional and evil.

-Soil and food with minerals in proper balance seems to be a key to health.
-In order for exchanges to occur from the soil to the plants there must be a living, healthy soil to accommodate the process.
+Soil and foods with minerals in balance are a key to good health.
+In order for nutrient exchanges to occur, from the soil to the plants to us, there must be living biology in the soil to accommodate the process.
 By Nature, plants whose health is compromised from depleted soils attract disease.
-Plants growing in healthy soil require less attention while resisting disease; these soil food webs are vibrant & stable.
+Plants growing in healthy living soils require less attention while resisting disease; these soil food webs are vibrant & stable.
 Plants grown in depleted & life deficient soils do not confer high nutrition and attract disease, treatments with toxic chemicals continues the cycle.
 Our lives now seem no different when chemical medicines are the vicious circle for health treatments.
-We think extra effort is worth it to make or buy food that promotes our bodies and the Earth..
+We think extra effort is worth it to make or buy food that promotes the Earth and people’s bodies simultaneously.

-Generally it takes years to get soil balance right as restoration is a cumulative process.
-Each year the soil gets better & production also gets better; fruits get tastier and also last longer on the shelf.
-In addition to amending with biologicals & minerals, we select plants and trees to plant which enhance the eco-system.
-Seeding with “cover crops” builds soil biology and keep pests in balance by creating niches for beneficial insects & animals.
+Generally it takes years to get soil balance right; restoration is a cumulative process.
+Each year the soil gets better, production gets better, fruits get tastier and last longer on the shelf.
+In addition to amending with biologicals & minerals we select plants and trees which enhance the eco-system.
+Seeding “cover crops” builds soil biology and keep pests in balance by creating habitat niches for beneficial insects & animals.
 Cover crops also accumulate nutrients from the air into the soil.
-Physical adjustments (see earth surgery link below) and biological amendments to the land increase rain retention nutrient accumulation.
+Physical land adjustments (see earth surgery link below) and biological amendments to the land increase rain water retention nutrient accumulation.

 Weeds can also benefit us, almost any weed is better than bare soil.
-Weeds serve a function to bring nutrients located deep in the soil back up to the top, they break up hard pan soils and balance soil biology.
+Weeds serve a function to bring nutrients located deep in the soil back up to the top, they break up hard pan soils and enhance soil biology.
 At our farm we selectively remove some weeds since some are much less desirable to us than others.
-We also selectively seed plants and flowers to compete with less desirable weeds.
-Pesticides, herbicides and fungicides, even organic ones, are not used at our farm.
-These and other reasons are why we call our farm “beyond” mainstream “organic”.
-Good stewardship is a principle and when done properly results in successively higher quantity and quality while improving the environment and our
+The selective seeds, plants and flowers compete with less desirable ”weeds.”
+Pesticides, and fungicides, even organic ones, are not used at our farm.
+These beliefs and other reasons are why we call our farm “beyond” mainstream “organic”.

-A final note: It is very satisfying for us to grow produce which we think excels in vitality.
+Final note: It is very satisfying for us to grow produce which we think excels in vitality.
 Many customers have said things like, “your avocados taste great!”
-It puts a cherry on top of our goal to grow food that besides deliscious is healthy, nutritious, and abundant!
+It puts a cherry on top of our goal to grow food that is not only delicious but healthy, nutritious, and abundant!
 We hope when someone searches for ”great avocados” they will find us & end up with more than just great food, but also valuable information.

 We attend the Beverly Hills Farmers’ Market, held every Sunday from 9:00 AM to 1:00 PM at: 9300 Block of Civic Center Drive